hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 >>> hpw.Lattice(10) #doctest: +SKIP
 <hiperwalk.graph.lattice.Lattice object at 0x7f0a6bbb2da0>

-Naturally, the specific graphs may be created using NetworkX and using the arbitrary :class:`hiperwalk.Graph` class.
+Naturally, you can create specific graphs using NetworkX and the :class:`hiperwalk.Graph` class.
-However, this is not recommended specifically when dealing with the Coined Quantum Walk model because it may result on undesirable behavior.
+However, this approach is not recommended, especially when dealing with coined quantum walks, as it may result in undesirable behavior.

-For example, let us take a Line with 10 vertices as example.
+As an example, let's consider a Line with 10 vertices.
-First, create the line using the :class:`hiperwalk.Graph` class.
+First, we create the line using the :class:`hiperwalk.Graph` class.

 >>> path = nx.path_graph(10)
 >>> adj_matrix = nx.adjacency_matrix(path)
 >>> arbitrary_line = hpw.Graph(adj_matrix)

-Then create the line using the :class:`hiperwalk.Line` class.
+Next, we create the line using the :class:`hiperwalk.Line` class.

 >>> specific_line = hpw.Line(10)

-We associate each edge of the simple graph with two arcs.
-Let's say that we which to know the label of the arc that goes from vertex 1 to 2.
-This can be done using the :meth:`hiperwalk.Graph.arc_label`.
+In a simple graph, we associate each edge with two arcs.
+Suppose we wish to know the label of the arc that links vertex 1 to 2.
+This information can be obtained using the :meth:`hiperwalk.Graph.arc_label` method.
-We have
+Observe the following results:

 >>> arbitrary_line.arc_label(1, 2)
 2
 >>> specific_line.arc_label(1, 2)
 1

-For more details on the arc labels on each graph, refer to the Notes section of each graph class -- in this case, :class:`hiperwalk.Graph` and :class:`hiperwalk.Line`.
+For further details on arc labels for each graph, refer to the Notes section of each graph class, in this case, :class:`hiperwalk.Graph` and :class:`hiperwalk.Line`.